Title: Finding your Prince Charming.

 "Where am I?
 What happened?"
 I was almost too scared to ask.
 I couldn't remember anything and what I did was hazy at best.

-Alice looked a little choked but she quickly composed herself enough to explain how she'd been worried when I didn't meet them as we had arranged.
+Alice looked a little choked but quickly composed herself enough to explain how she'd been worried when I didn't meet them when we'd arranged.
 They had come looking for me a few days later and when they'd discovered what Victoria had done to me, they brought me to the castle straight away.

 "Where's Victoria now?"
 I panicked.